 Life appeared on Earth within a few hundred million years, but for billions of years it was restricted to single celled organisms.

-In the 1970s our current scientific classification of the Three Domains of Life was established: Bacteria and Archaea — the two Prokaryotic (and primary) domains, which have evolved very little in four billion years — and Eukarya, a minor offshoot whose cells seem more closely related to Archaea than Bacteria, though conversely the mitochondria within each cell seems more closely related to Bacteria than Archaea.
+In the 1970s our current scientific classification of the Three Domains of Life was established: Bacteria and Archaea — the two Prokaryotic (and primary) domains, which have evolved very little in 4 billion years — and Eukarya, a minor offshoot whose cells seem more closely related to Archaea than Bacteria, though conversely the mitochondria within each cell seems more closely related to Bacteria than Archaea.

+You are an Eukaryote.
 Eukarya is the domain that encompasses all complex life — all people, all plants, all animals, any and all life that is big enough for you to see (and some you can’t) comes from this small, modest and much-mutated branch.
 We’re an extended footnote in a thousand-page book.
-Eukarya represents a fraction of the life on earth, but it represents all the life that can be seen without a microscope.
+Eukarya represents a fraction of a fraction of the life on earth, but it represents all the life that can be seen without a microscope.
 Eyes, ears, limbs, backbones, hair, scales and toes — BRAINS, for that matter — bacteria and single-celled life that dominates the biosphere have none of these things; these are tools and inventions only made possible with the joining of cells into complex structures.
 Eukaryotes have the freedom to link together cells like a kid tossing together Legos.
-With Eukarya, complexity built upon complexity… in contrast to bacteria, which has spent four billion years essentially in a flatline.
+With Eukarya, complexity built upon complexity… in contrast to bacteria, which has spent 4 billion years essentially in a flatline.